 Tobacco Control Strategies For Mississippians with Disabilities

-A 2007 report released by the Centers for Disease Control suggests the smoking prevalence among people with disabilities in the U.S. is almost 50% higher for people with disabilities than people without disabilities.
-One in five Americans without a disability (19.8%) is a smoker, while one in three with a disability smokes (29.9%).
+A 2007 report released by the Centers for Disease Control suggested the smoking prevalence among people with disabilities in the U.S. is almost 50% higher than forpeople without disabilities.
+Approximately one in five (19.8%) Americans without a disability is a smoker, while one in three (29.9%) with a disability smokes.

 Tobacco Control Strategies for Mississippians with Disabilities is a project funded by the Office of Tobacco Control at the Mississippi State Department of Health.